USS BENFOLD

 October 12, The Benfold arrived at Changi Naval Base, Singapore, for a scheduled port call.

-October 31, USS Benfold pulled into Mumbai, India, for the in-port phase of Exercise Malabar 2006.
+October 31, USS Benfold pulled into Mumbai, India, for the in-port phase of exercise Malabar 2006.
 The purpose of the multinational exercise, which focuses on a number of naval mission areas, is to strengthen ties between American, Canadian and Indian forces, as well as enhance the cooperative security relationship between the nations involved.

 March 13, 2007 USS Benfold returned to homeport after a six-month deployment in the U.S. 5th and 6th Fleet Areas of Responsibility.